GENI-NSF/geni-tools/README-omni.txt

  file.
 Specifically, use that with 'listresources' and 'createsliver' to save advertisement and manifest RSpecs.
  * Slice credentials can be saved to a file and re-used.
+ * Added support for AM API V2 Draft Revisions.
- * You can specify a particular RSpec format, at aggregates that speak more than one format (eg both SFA and PRotoGENI V2).
+ * You can specify a particular RSpec format, at aggregates that speak more than one format (eg both SFA and ProtoGENI V2).
  * New functions 'listmyslices' and 'print_slice_expiration'
  * Log and output messages are clearer.